EricKnecht/kissmonitor/README.md

 Configuration File
 --------------------
-KissMonitor is controlled by a single yaml file the repository include a commented [sample file](config.sample.yaml) This file could easily be generated/deployed by a configuration management tool such as Ansible/Puppet/Chef/ect
+KissMonitor is controlled by a single yaml file the repository includes a commented [sample file](config.sample.yaml) This file could easily be generated/deployed by a configuration management tool such as Ansible/Puppet/Chef/ect

 Extending KissMonitor